jamesdanielwhitford/replit.github.io/tutorials/39-two-player-wordle-clone-python-rich.md

-# Building a two player Wordle clone with Python and Rich on Replit
+# Building a two player *Wordle* clone with Python and Rich on Replit

-In this guide, we'll build a version of the popular game Wordle.
+In this guide, we'll build a version of the popular game *Wordle*.
 Instead of the computer providing a word that the player has to guess, our version will work with two players.
-Player 1 will enter the word, and then player 2 will try to guess the word entered, similar to the popular game Hangman.
+Player 1 will enter the word, and then player 2 will try to guess the word entered, similar to the popular game *Hangman*.

-Once you're done, you'll be able to play a command-line based game with a friend (with both of you sitting at the same machine), as shown below.
+Once you're done, you'll be able to play a command-line-based game with a friend (with both of you sitting at the same machine), as shown below.

 <video width="800" autoplay loop>
     <source src="/images/tutorials/39-two-player-wordle-clone-python-rich/twordledemo.mp4" type="video/mp4">